richokorn/angular-listy/README.md

 - This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.0.5.
 - This project is a simple recipe book and shopping list app, implementing some data binds, and editable lists.

+## Problems Faced

+- At this time of writing (2022.07.14), Angular CLI 14 does not have `ng-bootstrap` support, which hinders a few visual implmentation, such as collapsing navbars

 #### Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.